dieterich-lab/MiMB_JACUSA2_chapter/README.md

 minimap2 -d reference.mmi reference.fa
 minimap2 -t 5 --MD -ax splice --junc-bonus 1 -k14 --secondary=no --junc-bed final_annotation_96.bed -ub reference.mmi Reads.fastq.gz |samtools view -bS > mapping.bam
 ```
-The inputs are the FASTQ files "Reads.fastq.gz" and the reference sequence "reference.fasta".
-The output is a SAM file that is converted to BAM file "mapping.bam" using samtools command.
+The inputs are the FASTQ files `Reads.fastq.gz` and the reference sequence "reference.fasta".
+The output is a SAM file that is converted to BAM file `mapping.bam` using samtools command.
 The setting is used for spliced alignments of the direct RNA sequencing :
-  * "-ax splice --junc-bed annotation.bed --junc-bonus INT" where annotation.bed is the file containing the splice junctions and INT is the bonus score.
+  * `-ax splice --junc-bed annotation.bed --junc-bonus INT` where annotation.bed is the file containing the splice junctions and INT is the bonus score.
 The BED file can be generated using the following command:
  ```
  paftools.js gff2bed annotation.gtf > annotation.bed
   ```
-  * ”-ub” to align reads to both strands of the reference,
+  * `-ub` to align reads to both strands of the reference,
-  * small k-mer size ”-k [=14]” to enhance sensitivity.
+  * small k-mer size `-k [=14]` to enhance sensitivity.

-We recommend outputting primary alignments ”–secondary=no”. ’–MD’ parameter is used to add the reference sequence information to the alignment; this is recommended for the downstream analysis.
+We recommend outputting primary alignments `–secondary=no`. `–MD` parameter is used to add the reference sequence information to the alignment; this is recommended for the downstream analysis.
 Check Minimap2 [manual](https://github.com/lh3/minimap2) for further details.

 ## Detect RNA modification
 We provide a snakemake pipeline for JACUSA2 variant calling using call2 method and downstream analysis for the detection of modification patterns and predict modified sites.
 The pipeline is composed of many rules and requires setting different parameters.